FFMG/myoddweb.piger/readme.md

 **NB**: In release mode, the app auto-elevates itself.

+## Special folders

+### Root command

+All your commands are located in your rootcommand folder, (%appdata%\myoddweb\ActionMonitor\RootCommands\ by default).

+At statup all the actions/plugins are loaded.
+A file will have the command name.

+For example, the file "**google.lua**" will create a command called "**google**" and the code in "google.lua" will be executed when that action is called.

 ### Sub folders

 All sub folders are parsed, a file in the folder "**\os\calc.lua**" will create a command "**calc**"

 #### __in

 Anything in this folder, actions, plugins are loaded/called at startup.

 This allows your plugin to add/remove actions.

 #### __out

 As with the above, actions listed in that folder are called when piger closes.

 This allows for cleanup for example.